lensapp/lens/docs/extensions/guides/ipc.md

 It should also be noted that "listeners" and "handlers" are specific to either `LensRendererExtension` and `LensMainExtension`.
 There is no behind the scenes transfer of these functions.

-If you want to register a "handler" you would call `Store.MainIpcStore.handleIpc(...)` instead.
+If you want to register a "handler" you would call `Ipc.IpcMain.handleRpc(...)` instead.
 The cleanup of these handlers is handled by Lens itself.

-`Store.RendererIpcStore.broadcastIpc(...)` and `Store.MainIpcStore.broadcastIpc(...)` sends an event to all renderer frames and to main.
+`Ipc.IpcRenderer.broadcastIpc(...)` and `Ipc.IpcMain.broadcastIpc(...)` sends an event to all renderer frames and to main.
 Because of this, no matter where you broadcast from, all listeners in `main` and `renderer` will be notified.

 ### Allowed Values